claby2/genfmt.vim/README.md

 ### Installation

-It is recommended that you use a plugin manager (such as [vim-plug](https://github.com/junegunn/vim-plug) to install.
+It is recommended that you use a plugin manager to install.

+This example uses vim-plug.

 #### [vim-plug](https://github.com/junegunn/vim-plug)